kelvinforteta/honeynet-in-azure/README.md

 - Virtual Network (VNet)
 - Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 Linux)
+- Virtual Machines (2 Windows, 1 Linux)
 - Log Analytics Workspace
 - Azure Key Vault
 - Azure Storage Account
 - Microsoft Sentinel

 For the "BEFORE" metrics, all resources were originally deployed and exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources were deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic except my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://github.com/kelvinforteta/honeynet-in-azure/assets/53996412/396c108a-a5b2-405f-8899-75fe6103c8c1)<br>